GoogleChrome/web.dev/src/site/content/en/blog/streams/index.md

 The `TransformStream` interface of the Streams API represents a set of transformable data.
 You create a transform stream by calling its constructor `TransformStream()`, which creates and returns a transform stream object from the given handlers.
-The `TransformStream()` constructor accepts as its first argument a JavaScript object representing the `transformer`.
+The `TransformStream()` constructor accepts as its first argument an optional JavaScript object representing the `transformer`.
 Such objects can contain any of the following methods:

+### The `transformer`

 - `start(controller)`: This method is called immediately when the object is constructed.
 Typically this is used to enqueue prefix chunks, using `controller.enqueue()`.
 Those chunks will be read